mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 As an optimization,

--   Step 1 can be, as we described in the previous section, eliminated by merging it with the strong closure in non-emergency GC, or with `WeakReference` processing in emergency GC.
+-   Step 1 can be, as we described in the previous section, eliminated by merging it with the strong closure in non-emergency GC, or with `WeakReference` processing in emergency GCs.
 -   Step 2 can be merged with Step 3 since Step 2 never expands the transitive closure.

 Therefore, we only need to run `process_weak_refs` twice:

-1. Handle `WeakReference` (and also `SoftReference` in emergency GC), and then handle finalizable objects.
+1. Handle `WeakReference` (and also `SoftReference` in emergency GCs), and then handle finalizable objects.
 2. Handle `PhandomReference`.